LEARNAcademy/syllabus/postgresql/queries.md

 ## Learning Objectives
 - Familiarization with the syntax of a query statement
 - Exploring PGAdmin
-- Analyzing a data set and extracting the necessary information
+- Analyzing a data set and extracting the necessary information through a query

 ## Vocabulary
 - query